 Takilocos- like Tostilocos but with Takis

-Can I store leftovers for later?
+Can leftovers be stored for later?

 Honestly, not really.
 If you want to make some ahead of time and eat it throughout the day or week, I recommend keeping all ingredients separate until you’re actually going to eat it.